-Kolubara mines expansion and Serbia energy security vs environmental opposition17.
-May 2013. / Mining
+Kolubara mines expansion and Serbia energy security vs environmental opposition, Mining

 The Kolubara mining basin covers 600 square kilometres, producing 30 million tonnes of lignite and more than 50 percent of Serbia’s electricity annually.
 While government and international investors claim Kolubara is crucial to Serbia’s energy security, critics said expansion has come at heavy social and environmental cost.